Alan Howard (nutritionist)

-Alan Howard was an English nutritionist.
+Alan Norman Howard (16 March 1929 – 24 June 2020) was an English nutritionist.
 His research interests were in the field of nutrition, initially in the nutritional relationships associated with coronary heart disease and the treatment of obesity and later into eye and brain nutrition.
 His inventions and patents related to very-low-calorie diets enabled him to establish the Howard Foundation.
 He died peacefully on 24 June 2020 in his holiday home in Cannes, France.

 Education

 Howard enrolled at Downing College, Cambridge in 1948 to read Natural Sciences.
 He continued his education at Downing College, gaining an MA in natural sciences and PhD in immunology in January 1955.
 He then trained as a nutritionist at the Medical Research Council's Dunn Nutritional Laboratory also in Cambridge.

 Academic career

 Howard was at Cambridge University 1960–1992; the later part of this was in the Department of Medicine under Professor Ivor Mills, a Fellow of the Royal College of Physicians, and then as College Lecturer in Nutritional Research at Downing College (Cambridge University).